fatraphael95/fatraphael95/README.md

 - 🌱 Building up my knowledge in Data Science, Computer Vision and Audio Deep Learning
 - 🛠 Interested in using Data Science & AI tools to solve real problems in high-growth businesses

-- 💬 Ask me about Data Science, AI, Cryptocurrency, Blockchain, and NFTs
+- 💬 Ping me about Data Science, AI, Cryptocurrency, Blockchain, and NFTs
 - 📫 How to reach me:
 - ⚡ Fun fact: Like to dip anything with Singapore Mcdonald's Chilli sauce 🌶

 Always curious 🥷🏼, constantly learning 🧑🏻‍💻  and exploring his random ideas ⛵️

 <br />